jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Schwabisch hitch.][swabisch-hitch]**
 A magnus hitch with two extra turns.
 Grips better than a rolling hitch when loaded but otherwise slides easily for adjustment of position.
+Use in place of safety-belt hitch for attachment to a life-support line.

 - **Schwabisch loop.**
 An adjustable loop formed by tying a Schwabish hitch around its own standing